mnaydenov/FreeImage-Adv/README.md

 ## Branches of interest

- - `master` - Currently functionally the same as `master-sourceforge-cmake`.
+ - `master` - Currently functionally the same as `master-sourceforge-cmake` + ASAN fixes for issues, reported on SF.
  - `master-sourceforge-cmake` - Same as `master-sourceforge`, but with CMake support.
  - `master-sourceforge` - clone of https://sourceforge.net/projects/freeimage/ (trunk Jan.
 2021)